-A lot of the routers/modems installed by your internet provider have Wi-Fi build in.
+A lot of the routers/modems installed by your internet provider have Wi-Fi built in.
 These routers are made to be as cheap as possible to maximize profits.
 You cannot blame your internet provider for wanting to make a profit, right?
-Furthermore your internet provider is only responsible for your internet connection until it enters your house, how it travels within your house is in theory your responsibility.
+Furthermore, your internet provider is only responsible for your internet connection until it enters your house.
+How it travels within your house is in theory your responsibility.

 A lot of people stow their router away in some corner of their house together with the fuse box.
 Even worse, sometimes the router is surrounded by metal piping and wires.
 A lot of your Wi-Fi signal gets absorbed by all these things before it even leaves the room.
 Furthermore, if you have your router at on side of the house, you cannot expect the wireless signal the reach the other side of the house.

-Your router should ideally be placed in the center of your house not surrounded by anything within 1 ft.
+Your router should ideally be placed in the center of your house and not be surrounded by anything within a foot.
 If you have to, you can put your router in a closet as long as it is made of wood or plastic.
 By doing this, your entire house has good Wi-Fi, as long as you have a decent router of course.
-For example: my router is placed on top of a tall closet hidden by some wooden decorations and the wireless signal covers the whole house.
+For example, my router is placed on top of a tall closet hidden by some wooden decorations and the wireless signal covers the whole house.

-Don't get my wrong, some people are perfectly happy with powerline adapters.
+Don't get me wrong, some people are perfectly happy with powerline adapters.
 I am not one of those people.
-I tried multiple brands and types of adapters and some provide me with decent download speeds, but they are in my opinion just not stable enough.
-It happened more than once that the powerlines lost connection for a few seconds just when I was skyping or when I was refreshing my Facebook feed.
+I tried multiple brands and types of adapters.
+Some provide me with decent download speeds, but they are, in my opinion, just not stable enough.
+It happened more than once that the powerlines lost connection for a few seconds just when I was Skyping or when I was refreshing my Facebook feed.
 That is annoying!

-With powerline adapters you are using your electricity wires as a internet cable (ethernet cable) so you don't have to use a proper ethernet cable.
-Let me say this: electricity cables are only good for the thing they are made for, transporting electricity.
-They are thin cables, they are poorly shielded...
+With powerline adapters, you are using your electricity wires as an internet cable (ethernet cable) so you don't have to use a proper ethernet cable.
+Let me say this, electricity cables are only good for the thing they are made for, transporting electricity.
+They are thin cables and they are poorly shielded.
 They were never meant to transfer high quality signals like the ones needed for internet.